lbfm-rwth/gap-lesson/_episodes/01-command-line.md

 > ## Functional programming in GAP
 >
 > Convention:
-> * names of functions with side effects are verbs
+> * Names of functions with side effects are verbs.
 >
-> * names of functions without side effects are nouns {: .callout}
+> * Names of functions without side effects are nouns.
+{: .callout}

 > ## The `->` constructor